 The actual price you’ll pay depends on your insurance plan and your location.
 It also depends on the cost of your visit to the hospital or clinic where you’ll receive your Blincyto doses.

-If you’re not sure if you’ll need to get prior authorization for Blincyto, contact your insurance company.
+If you’re not sure whether you’ll need to get prior authorization for Blincyto, contact your insurance company.

 Financial and insurance assistance